amitkulk123/FlightManagementSystem/README.md

-This is the final phase of a semester-long project we've been working on for CS 4400.
+This is the final phase of a semester-long database we've been working on for CS 4400.

 The goal was to create a frontend that connects to a flight management database system using any frontend framework.

 # Technologies Used
-To build our web app, we used the commonly-known MERN stack but instead of MongoDB, we used mySQL.
+To build our web app, we used the popular MERN stack but instead of MongoDB, we used mySQL.

 Here's a diagram showing how our app works on a high-level:
 ![react-node-express-mysql-crud-example-architecture](https://github.gatech.edu/storage/user/46053/files/adadf5c7-1116-4a2e-ae57-6ffb16fffe85)